graphitemaster/neothyne/docs/SCRIPTING.md

 let b; // defaults to null
 let c = 5, d, e = "hi"; // also allowed
 ```
-Square brackes can be used to index an array or an object.
+Square brackets can be used to index an array or an object.
 ```
 array[index]; // array indexing
 object["field"]; // object indexing